Fenchurch Street railway station: Location

 The station frontage is on Fenchurch Place, adjacent to Fenchurch Street in the City of London.
-The station has two entrances: one on Fenchurch Place and another on Cooper's Row, near Tower Hill.
-It has four platforms arranged on two islands elevated on a viaduct.
+It has two entrances: one on Fenchurch Place and another on Cooper's Row, near Tower Hill.
+There are four platforms arranged on two islands elevated on a viaduct.
 The station has been Grade II listed since 1972 and the conference venue One America Square is built adjacent to it.
 Following rail privatisation in 1994, the station was run by Network Rail.
 Since 1996, the station has been served by c2c.